Compulsory sterilization: Poverty

-For the women who are persuaded to have an IUD inserted into their uterus, the government also offers 150 Bangladeshi Taka (US$1.80) after the procedure and 80+80+80=240 Bangladeshi Taka (0.96+0.96+0.96=2.88 USD) in three followups, where the referrer gets 50 Bangladeshi Taka (US$0.60).
-For the women who are persuaded to have an etonogestrel birth control implant placed under the skin in their upper arm, the government offers 150 Bangladeshi Taka (US$1.80) after the procedure and 70+70+70=210 Bangladeshi Taka (0.84+0.84+0.84=2.52 USD) in three followups, where the referrer gets 60 Bangladeshi Taka (US$0.72).
+For women who are persuaded to have an IUD inserted into their uterus, the government also offers 150 Bangladeshi Taka (US$1.80) after the procedure and 240 Bangladeshi Taka (US$2.88) in three follow-ups, where the referrer gets 50 Bangladeshi Taka (US$0.60).
+For the women who are persuaded to have an etonogestrel birth control implant placed under the skin in their upper arm, the government offers 150 Bangladeshi Taka (US$1.80) after the procedure and 210 Bangladeshi Taka (US$2.52) in three follow-ups, where the referrer gets 60 Bangladeshi Taka (US$0.72).

 Complications

 In the 1977 study, a one-year follow-up of 585 men sterilized at vasectomy camps in Shibpur and Shalna in rural Bangladesh showed that almost half of the men were dissatisfied with their vasectomies.

 58% of the men said their ability to work had decreased in the last year.
 2–7% of the men said their sexual performance decreased.
 30.6% of the Shibpur and 18.9% of the Shalna men experienced severe pain during the vasectomy.
 The men also said they had not received all of the incentives they had been promised.

-According to another study on 5042 women and 264 men who underwent sterilization, complications such as painful urination, shaking chills, fever for at least two days, frequent urination, bleeding from the incision, sore with pus, stitches or skin breaking open, weakness and dizziness arose after the sterilization.
+According to another study on 5,042 women and 264 men who underwent sterilization, complications such as painful urination, shaking chills, fever for at least two days, frequent urination, bleeding from the incision, sores with pus, stitches or skin breaking open, weakness, and dizziness arose after the sterilization.

 The person's sex, the sponsor and workload in the sterilization center, and the dose of sedatives administered to women were significantly associated with specific postoperative complaints.
 Five women died during the study, resulting in a death-to-case rate of 9.9/10,000 tubectomies (tubal ligations); four deaths were due to respiratory arrest caused by overuse of sedatives.
 The death-to-case rate of 9.9/10,000 tubectomies (tubal ligation) in this study is similar to the 10.0 deaths/10,000 cases estimated on the basis of a 1979 follow-up study in an Indian female sterilization camp.
 The presence of a complaint before the operation was generally a good predictor of postoperative complaints.
 Centers performing fewer than 200 procedures were associated with more complaints.